dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/input-overview.md

  More than one type of manipulation can occur simultaneously.

  When you cause objects to respond to manipulations, you can have the object appear to have inertia.
 This can make your objects simulate the physical world.
-For example, when you push a book across a table, if you push hard enough the book will continue to move after you release it. [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] enables you to simulate this behavior by raising manipulation events after the user's fingers releases the object.
+For example, when you push a book across a table, if you push hard enough the book will continue to move after you release it.
+WPF enables you to simulate this behavior by raising manipulation events after the user's fingers releases the object.

  For information about how to create an application that enables the user to move, resize, and rotate an object, see [Walkthrough: Creating Your First Touch Application](walkthrough-creating-your-first-touch-application.md).